PEtab-dev/PEtab/doc/documentation_data_format.md

 Extensions of this format (e.g. additional columns in the measurement table) are possible and intended.
-However, those columns should provide extra information for example for plotting, or for more efficient parameter estimation, but they should not change the global optimum of the optimization problem.
+However, those columns should provide extra information for example for plotting, or for more efficient parameter estimation, but they should not affect the optimization problem as such.
 Some optional extensions are described in the last section, "Extensions", of this document.

 **General remarks**
 - All model entities column and row names are case-sensitive